Latest HMICFRS inspection report for Staffordshire

 Action we have taken

-- Resource and Risk Management - Funding for the pilot has been identified within the Learning & Development budget.
-External providers will ensure high-quality delivery.
-Risks relating to financial pressures and workforce succession have been assessed and mitigated.
+Resourcing and risk management - Funding for the pilot has been secured within the Learning & Development budget, with additional provision identified for future years.
+Risks linked to workforce capacity and organisational succession needs have been assessed and mitigated.

 Status